Orianna Build Guide by Sylvan Lore

 -Tough Learning Curve to Manage Character and Ball Mechanics

-I have been really on the fence for this keystone, but I am starting to come around to phase rush.
+For the time being, phase rush still appears to be the strongest keystone choice for Orianna.
 The mobility this gives you can be vital in teamfights and is very useful when combined with teleport for affecting other lanes.
-I will still take Summon Aery into specific matchups that I want to try to bully, but it is really situational.
+I will still take Summon Aery into specific match-ups that I want to try to bully, but it is really situational.
 I would say either keystone is fine so play what you are comfortable with.

 Mana Flow Band is definitely core on Orianna.
 This item increases max mana when you trade and then eventually just returns mana when it's off CD.
 You can feel the increases from this in the mid-game, but it really shines in late game fights when your blue buff wears off!